Congressman with local roots talks value of bipartisanship

 While Cunningham has traded the Bluegrass for the Palmetto State, the public official has deep Kentucky roots and fond memories of living in the area.
 His father is Lyon County native and former Kentucky Supreme Court Justice Bill Cunningham.

-“I think growing up in a small town and traveling around with my dad and seeing what motivated him to seek elected office and serve on the bench and seeing why he did it and his passion,” the Democratic congressman told The Sun.
+“I think growing up in a small town and traveling around with my dad and seeing what motivated him to seek elected office and serve on the bench and seeing why he did it and his passion,” the Democratic congressman told the Times Leader.
 “There’s no doubt that there’s a little bit of that in me as well, in the sense that we both just wanted to make the world and the community a better place.”

 The 38-year-old’s experience in congress, so far, has been rewarding.